 - The Tang Dynasty Mural of People Playing Polo

-- The Fossils of Lantian Man which predate Peking Man
+- The Fossils of Lantian Man that pre date Peking Man

 Tips for Visiting the Shaanxi History Museum

 - Make sure you wear comfortable shoes!!
-You won’t be disappointed when you visit the Shaanxi History Museum, but you will have tired feet!
+You won’t be disappointed when you visit the Shaanxi History Museum in Xi’an, but you will have tired feet!

 - Take water with you, as you’ll find limited places to get refreshments once you’re inside the museum